 The Leader of the Council and Chief Executive both recognise the importance of having a solid foundation of good governance and sound financial management.
-The Council has a strong record of financial management, as evidenced in the (Best Value Review) and the unqualified opinion from External Audit on the Annual Accounts.
+The Council has a strong record of financial management, as evidenced in the (Best Value Review) and the unqualified opinion from External Audit on the Annual Accounts (to be submitted to the Audit Committee in September 2022).